Undergraduate Admission Policies

 Admission to a Major Area of Study

 Acceptance to undergraduate study at Benedictine College does not automatically qualify a student for admission to a major area of study.
 All majors require the approval of the department chair.
 Some majors require a more detailed application process.
-Students should consult this Catalog and their advisor for details.
+Students should consult this Catalog (under Academic Regulations and Procedures) and their advisor for details.

 Credit by Examination or Experience